Municue

 Last: Nov 12, 2025·Housing·Site

-The city would authorize the Dallas Public Facility Corporation to acquire and develop Good Homes Dallas, a mixed-income apartment complex at 6950 North Stemmons Freeway.
-The project aims to expand affordable and mixed-income housing options to address the city's housing needs.
-The development would be operated under a seventy-five-year lease agreement with Good Homes Communities.
+The Dallas Public Facility Corporation seeks to acquire, develop, and own Good Homes Dallas, a mixed-income multifamily residential development at 6950 North Stemmons Freeway.
+The project includes a 75-year lease agreement with Good Homes Communities and would add new housing units to this location.

 Nov 12: Deferred